n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.emailimap.md

 ---
-title: Email Trigger (IMAP) node - n8n Documentation
+title: Email trigger (IMAP)
-description: Documentation for the Email Trigger (IMAP) node in n8n, a workflow automation platform.
+description: Documentation for the Email trigger (IMAP) node in n8n, a workflow automation platform.
 Includes guidance on usage, and links to examples.
 ---

-# Email Trigger (IMAP)
+# Email trigger (IMAP)

 The IMAP Email node allows you to receive emails using an IMAP email server.
 This node is a trigger node.